cheese-cracker/magic_pricemaker/README.md

 One approach is we can combine 2, 3 and 4 to form a fairly optimal order book.
 Where,

-2. Order fullfillment can be attempted as-soon-as they arrive.
+2. Order fulfilment can be attempted as-soon-as they arrive.
 Thus, atleast partially processing orders in-sequence of their arrival.
 3. Closest orders can be matched thus provide room for more orders to be matched more easily.
 4. Earlier orders are provided a preference. (due to the priority scheduler)